SELECT Clauses

 Constructing Arrays

-Whenever an array element evaluates to MISSING, the resulting array will contain a MISSING.
+Whenever an array element evaluates to MISSING

 The query